 When you begin using Focusky the first thing you will notice will be the amazing animated zooming templates.
 The template quality is arguably superior to Prezi, with some awesome animated layouts.
 If you are using the trial version, some layouts will be off limit or they won’t simply load properly.
 So if you’re testing the product on a trial basis, start with what works out for you.

 When you begin using Focusky, you will find all relevant options that you might expect in a presentation app, with the utility to make use of online and offline videos, images, diagrams and the like.
 You can insert your own content or use the human characters, symbols and SmartArt and backgrounds provided with the app to fashion your slides.
 If you have used Prezi and PowerPoint, you will find Focusky quite straightforward to use.
+You can combine this with other templates like those in the best Prezi templates collection here.

 One thing that I really liked about Focusky was that when you pick an option, the editing possibilities are quite elaborate.
 For example, if I was to insert a human character, I get the option to edit the character, since it’s basically an SWF (Flash file).